 We went back to the Old Town in the evening, when it is beautifully lit with colorful lanterns and lantern-festooned boats cruising up and down the river.
 The Old Town is a quiet area, the only scooter-free place that we’ve experienced in this country, except for Halong Bay.
 If the Hanoi Old Town is a gritty, New Orleans French Quarter-like place, the Hoi An Old Town feels like walking the streets of a Disney theme park.

 We stayed at the Hai Au Boutique Hotel and Spa.
-When I asked at the desk where the spa was so that I could schedule a massage, I was told that the spa was not part of hotel, but that they do recommend a spa that is a five-minute walk down the street.
+When I asked at the desk where the spa was so that I could schedule a massage, I was told that, despite he fact that “spa” is in the name of the hotel, the spa was not actually part of hotel, but that they do recommend a spa that is a five-minute walk down the street.
 Off we went to find the Natural Stone spa.
 We found the place, but it was locked up at 3:00 p.m. on a weekday.
 What was going on?
 We were just about to leave when a teenage boy walked out from the adjacent alley.
 He spoke no English but motioned to us to sit in the outdoor waiting area.
 While we were waiting, he brought tubs of warm water with lime, lemongrass, and crushed ginger and helped me put my feet in for a soak (John was having no part of this) and bottles of cold water for us to drink.
 Could this be the massage guy?
 It was confusing.
 He unlocked the door to the building and disappeared.
 Just about that time, two scooters pulled up and two ladies got off, one older, probably in her fifties, the other quite young.
 “Hello,” the older lady called, pulling off her helmet, “you want massage?”
 This was Ms. Lam, proprietor of Natural Stone Massage and Ms. Lam’s Laundry, both in the same building.
 The young woman with her may be her granddaughter – we never learned, but she was my massage lady.
 I had a one-hour hot stone massage that was wonderful for the unheard-of price of about $13.
 It was so great, I went back the next day for another, and was greeted by Ms. Lam as though I was her new best friend.
 While I was being treated, the ever-resourceful Ms. Lam sold John a box of ginger tea for his unsettled stomach.

 While we were in Hanoi we had heard that water puppets are a uniquely Vietnamese form of entertainment, not to be missed while in the country.
 I was happy to see that this is something that is offered in Hoi An.
 We bought tickets for the last night we were in town.
 I wasn’t sure what to expect, but the water puppets actually are puppet performances that take place in a small pool of water instead of on a stage.
 The puppeteers, like all puppeteers, are behind a screen, but these are standing in waist-deep water as they manipulate the puppets.
 The performance was only 45 minutes long and was made up of about a dozen short performances depicting elements of Vietnamese life and folklore.
 The program closed with the puppeteers coming out for a bow and, curiously, singing “Auld Lang Syne.”